 What to expect from your doctor

-Your provider is likely to ask you questions about your symptoms, such as:
+You’ll likely be asked a few questions about your symptoms, such as:

 © 1998-2024 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.